Signature Programs

 Cross-Cutting Issues

-Many pests are invasive species that have become established—but emerging or newly identified invasive species are of great concern because major damage can occur before management tactics are developed.
-There may be a window for developing management practices before there is major damage.
+- Emerging Invasive Species (IS) – Many pests of concern are IS that have become established, but emerging or newly identified IS are of great concern because major damage may occur before management can be developed or there may be a window for developing management practices before there is major damage.
 We support new collaborations, research, and education to address these pests.

-Two surveys conducted by the Northeastern IPM Center and priority-setting discussions by NEERA-2104 all indicate that economics, specifically the cost/benefit ratio and the need for good cost analyses, is central to IPM adoption.
+- Economics – Two surveys conducted by the Center and priority-setting discussions by NEERA-2104 all indicate that economics, specifically the cost/benefit ratio and the need for good cost analyses, is central to IPM adoption.